ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 # detections - 2b - timedrift calculations

-This notebook calculates time drift factors and applies the corrections to the `detection_yyyy` tables, in a field called `corrected_time`.
+This notebook calculates time drift factors and applies the corrections to the `detections_yyyy` tables, in a field called `corrected_time`.
 OTN's Data Manager toolbox (the Nodebooks) corrects for timedrift between each initialization and offload of a receiver.
 If a receiver is offloaded several times in one data file, time correction does not occur linearly from start to end, but between each download, to ensure the most accurate correction.
 If there is only one download in a data file then the time correction in `VUE` software will match the time correction performed by OTN.

 ### Import cells and Database connections